Continued equipment right-sizing supports strategic efforts against Daesh

 |Downloads:

-This work, Continued equipment right-sizing supports strategic efforts against Daesh [Image 3 of 3], by SSgt Chloe Ochs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Continued equipment right-sizing supports strategic efforts against Daesh, by SSgt Chloe Ochs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT